locationtech/jts/doc/TOOLS.md

 # JTS Tools

-JTS includes some application tools.
+JTS includes some application tools to make it easier to work with geometry and JTS functions.

 ## TestBuilder